AlexanderHeim/4AHWII_SWP_ALGOS/README.md

 ### test.rs
 "test.rs" contains unit tests, which test the functionality of my implementations.
 They ensure that my code is working as intended, which is **really** important.

+### bench
+In bench all the benchmarking stuff is being done.